nus-cs2103-AY2223S1/ip/docs/README.md

 Duke is a simpled command-based task list manager.

 Using the chatbot interface, users can execute commands including:
-1. Add new tasks
+- Add new tasks
-2. Marking or unmarking tasks as complete
+- Marking or unmarking tasks as complete
-3. Delete tasks
+- Delete tasks
-4. Find tasks from the record.
+- Find tasks from the record.

 ## Features

+### Add task

+User can add tasks to their task list.
+There are currently 3 types of tasks supported:
+- `todo`: A time-insenstive task with only has a short description.
+- `deadline`: A time-senstive task that has both the description and an attached deadline.
+- `event`: A time-senstive task that has both the description and an attached period.

+### Delete task

+User can delete a task from the list using the index of the task.

-### Feature-ABC
+### Find task

-Description of the feature.
+User can search for task in the list based on keywords.

-### Feature-XYZ
+### List task

-Description of the feature.
+User can list out all the tasks currently in the list.
+The task type and completion status will be shown as well.

+### Mark / Unmark task

+User can mark/unmark task as completed based on the index of the task.

 ## Usage